chriswalz/chriswalz.com/content/posts/tesla-an-in-depth-analysis.md

 # Setting the Scene

 Tesla is one of the most divisive stocks since it went public in 2010.
-Presently, Teslas stock is one of the most highly traded stocks with an average volume of 11 million trades everyday.
+Presently, Tesla's stock is one of the most highly traded stocks with an average volume of 11 million trades every day.
 It is currently sitting at $190 nearly half of what it was five months ago when Elon Musk famously announced:

 {{< tweet 1026872652290379776 >}}